Koenkk/zigbee2mqtt.io/docs/advanced/zigbee/01_zigbee_network.md

 When a device is added to the network with a Zigbee-Herdsman controller, the controller uses the low-level configuration clusters to interview the device and find out what the device is, what endpoints it has, and what clusters each of those endpoints implements.
 The Zigbee-Herdsman-Converters then record, for each model of device, which clusters the controller should bind to, and how the conversion to MQTT should be handled.
 Most devices in Zigbee-Herdsman-Converters use generic converters that bind to each Zigbee cluster and provide a standard MQTT interface for that cluster.

 With this setup, when a switch is activated, it sends a message to the Zigbee2MQTT controller.
 The controller then sends out an MQTT message.
-The MQTT controller (which is different to the zigbee controller.  e.g. the Home Assistant package) then decides what to do based on that message.
+The MQTT controller (which is different to the Zigbee controller.  e.g. the Home Assistant package) then decides what to do based on that message.
 It might, for example, decide to turn on a particular light, so it would send an MQTT message requesting the light to turn on.
-Zigbee2MQTT would receive that message, then send a zigbee message to the light’s endpoint using the appropriate zigbee cluster.
+Zigbee2MQTT would receive that message, then send a Zigbee message to the light’s endpoint using the appropriate Zigbee cluster.

 This system is significantly more flexible than the base Zigbee system.
 But it also has higher latency (it takes longer for the system to react to a switch being toggled) and it has more points of failure.
 With the base Zigbee setup, not even the controller is involved once setup is complete.
-With the Zigbee2MQTT setup there are two zigbee messages, two MQTT messages, and three extra processing steps (the main controller deciding what to do, and MQTT processing the messages in each direction).
+With the Zigbee2MQTT setup there are two Zigbee messages, two MQTT messages, and three extra processing steps (the main controller deciding what to do, and MQTT processing the messages in each direction).

-Note that in some commercial Zigbee systems, such as Phillips Hue, the controller node in the zigbee network is also the automation controller that can add additional smarts on top of the base Zigbee setup.
+Note that in some commercial Zigbee systems, such as Phillips Hue, the controller node in the Zigbee network is also the automation controller that can add additional smarts on top of the base Zigbee setup.
 Zigbee2MQTT inserts MQTT between the two, allowing them to be decoupled.